CaptainCodeman/clean-go/readme.md

 ## Dependency Rings
-We've all heard of n-tier or layered architecture, especially if you've come from the world of .NET or Java and it's unfair that it get's a bad rap.
+We've all heard of n-tier or layered architecture, especially if you've come from the world of .NET or Java and it's unfair that it gets a bad rap.
 Probably because it was often implemented so poorly with the typical mistake of everything relying on the database layer at the bottom which made software rigid, difficult to test and closely tied to the vendor's database implementation (hardly surprising